-As noted above, our plan to increase personnel for mental health services and for academic intervention will directly support our students who have increased academic social emotional and academic needs and adverse childhood experiences.
+To address the needs of our English learners and low income students, our plan to increase personnel for mental health services and for academic intervention will directly support our students who have increased academic social emotional and academic needs and adverse childhood experiences.
 This additional staffing will allow us to focus our efforts on students who are learning English, come from a low income household or who are foster youth.
 In addition we will utilize MTSS structures and systems to improve the quality of supports to students who exhibit high needs.
+In addition, we will implement Silent Sustained Reading throughout 6-12 grades for the first ten minutes of each Humanities course.
+Teachers will have access to grade appropriate text, both fiction and nonfiction text.